Emergency Plumbing in Tacoma & Pierce County 24/7 Live Answer Free Second Opinion Quality Plumbing Services

 Call Us: 253-231-7015

 Strange water heater noises often point to sediment buildup, loose components, or high water pressure.
-Flushing the tank and tightening parts may help, but ongoing noise, especially hissing, should be checked by a plumber.
+Flushing the tank and tightening parts may help, but ongoing noise, especially hissing or banging, should be checked by a licensed plumber.

 When a water heater makes popping, banging, sizzling, or whistling sounds, it usually means sediment buildup, pressure problems, or a loose or failing component inside the system.
 These noises are early warning signs that should be checked before they lead to leaks, damage, or reduced efficiency.

-Contact us today for reliable water heater service in Tacoma and nearby areas.
+Contact us today for reliable water heater service in Tacoma, WA, and nearby areas.

 Water heaters are designed to operate quietly in the background of your home.
 A low hum during heating cycles is normal, but repeated or sharp noises are a sign that the system is no longer operating efficiently.